Little Manila: Jersey City

 Jersey City is home to a high-profile Little Manila.
 Seven percent (7%) of Jersey City's population is Filipino.

-The city's Five Corners district has a thriving Filipino community, one which makes up the largest Asian-American subgroup in the city.
+The city's Five Corners district has a thriving Filipino community, which makes up the second largest Asian-American subgroup in the city.
 Newark Avenue's strip of Filipino culture and commerce dwarfs that of New York City.
 A variety of Filipino restaurants, shippers and freighters, doctors' offices, bakeries, stores, and even an office of The Filipino Channel have made Newark Avenue their home in recent decades.
 The largest Filipino-owned grocery store on the East Coast, Phil-Am Food, has been established on the avenue since 1973.
 An array of Filipino-owned businesses can also be found in Jersey City's West Side section, where many residents are of Filipino descent.
 In 2006, Red Ribbon Bakeshop, one of the Philippines' most famous food chains, opened a new pastry store in Jersey City—the chain's first branch on the East Coast.

 Manila Avenue in Downtown Jersey City was named for the Philippine capital city because of the many Filipinos who built their homes on the street during the 1970s.
 A memorial dedicated to the Filipino-American veterans of the Vietnam War was built in a small square on Manila Avenue.
 A park and statue dedicated to Jose P. Rizal, the national hero of the Philippines, can also be found in downtown Jersey City.

 Furthermore, Jersey City hosts the annual Philippine–American Friendship Day Parade, an event that occurs yearly on the last Sunday in June.
 The City Hall of Jersey City raises the Philippine flag in correlation with this event and as a tribute to the contributions of the local Filipino community.
 The city's annual Santacruzan procession has been held since 1977 along Manila Avenue.